indieDevVXIUudzQDb/Casper-NFT-Marketplace/README.md

 Built for the Ready Player Casper Hackathon.

 Currently work in progress, an NFT Store to participate in the Casper Network.
-_Note: The rust contract is not complete and front end is using static data only using Nextjs._
+_Note: The rust contract is not complete and some of the data in the front end is using sample data only._

 ### Design Summary
 Using Next.js for marketplace users to interact with.